 Willamette Valley Wine Tour (please inquire for 2020 rates)

 Half-Day Whitewater Rafting White Salmon River (from $105 per person; class III-IV rapids)

-Explore the gems of Portland, and/or the boutique wineries of the Willamette Valley.
 All tours have a minimum guest participation of 4 guests in order to operate.
 Should participation be below the minimum, the cost may be higher.
-Hotel packages in Portland also available.
+Hotel packages in Portland are also available to combine with the tours.
 Please contact ExpeditionTrips for details.

 Transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking; video chronicle of your trip; all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

 Air transportation; individual transfers; travel insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; optional extensions; gratuities to ship’s crew at your discretion; baggage/accident/cancellation insurance.

 Photos ©: Linda M. Burback (Sacagawea statue and sky, mountain goat); Marc Cappelletti (canoe); Ralph Lee Hopkins (dam, kayak, bridge, sunset); Betty Lu Krause (Sacagawea statue and forest); Rich Reid (river canyon, Palouse Falls)